-Effective January 1, 2007, Contra Costa County and the Deputy Sheriffs' Association agreed to adopt a new Safety Tier C for sworn employees hired by the County after December 31, 2006.
+Effective January 1, 2007, the County and the Deputy Sheriffs' Association agreed to adopt a new Safety Tier C Enhanced for sworn employees hired by the County after December 31, 2006.
 A Deputy Sheriff hired on or after January 1, 2007 through November 30, 2012, had a 3% at 50 benefit formula with a 2% maximum COLA and a 36 month final average salary period.
-Due to PEPRA, a Deputy Sheriff hired on or after January 1, 2013, has a 2.7% at 57 benefit formula with a 36 month final average salary period with compensation limited as noted below.
-The 2% maximum annual COLA is unchanged.

-Effective January 1, 2012, members employed by the County and within certain bargaining units are responsible for the payment of 100% of the employees' basic retirement benefit contributions, determined annually by the Board, without the County paying any part of the plan members' contributions.
+Effective January 1, 2012, members employed by the County and within certain bargaining units are responsible for the payment of 100% of the employees' basic retirement benefit contributions, determined annually by the Board.
 See Note 9, Contributions, for further description.